rbgvictoria/keybase_model/README.md

 Filters are created by uploading a list of item names.
 We just have people enter them in a text area, separated by line breaks.
 Nothing more fancy is needed.
-KeyBase tries to match the names to items in KeyBase and then stores these items (or their ideas).
+KeyBase tries to match the names to items in KeyBase and then stores these items (or their IDs).
 Names that cannot be matched to items in KeyBase are listed in the `items_not_found` field (which is just a string).
 This way, when the item is added to a key the filter can be updated and one does not have to upload a new list of names.